-According to a recent Reuters story, one-third of U.S. adults are eating out less frequently than three months ago.
+According to a Reuters news story that ran long before we had to teach our kids the meaning of “quarantine,” one-third of U.S. adults are eating out less frequently than three months prior.
 The reason?
 Mostly the cost.
 No surprise there.
-Not even drive-thru fast food is inexpensive these days.
+Not even drive-thru fast food or curbside pick-up is inexpensive these days.

 In the same survey cited by Reuters, two-thirds of the respondents said they consider eating at home to be very or somewhat cheap.
 And that’s because … it is!

-Everyone has their weakness—mine happens to be macaroni and cheese and in my opinion, it’s hard to beat Panera Bread’s signature Mac & Cheese.
-But that $8 price tag is hard to swallow.
+Everyone has their weakness—mine happens to be macaroni and cheese and in my opinion, it’s hard to beat Panera’s signature Mac & Cheese.
+But that $9 price tag is hard to swallow.

-This mac and cheese is in my opinion even better than Panera’s.
-It’s smooth and creamy thanks to a secret ingredient that may make some of my readers wince.
+This Copycat Panera’s Mac and Cheese Recipe is, in my opinion even better than Panera’s.
+It’s smooth and creamy thanks to a secret ingredient that may make some of my dear readers wince.